NabiilahArdini/data-visualization/quiz.md

 * `term_in_months`: The duration for which the loan was disbursed in months
 * `lender_count`: The total number of lenders that contributed to this loan
 * `repayment_interval`: Interval for the repayment of the loan

+For more detailed guide on each questions, you can look at the quiz.Rmd file.
 ___

 1. At what range does the `lender_count` in `United States` has the highest frequency?
 You may need to check the distribution of the `lender_count`.
 To see the distribution of a single numerical data, we can use a histogram or density chart.